 SPOILER ALERT: the following article may contain spoilers for Stranger Things Volume 4

-Even though much of the show takes place in an outlandish sci-fi world, the season still contained some very down to earth lessons about the journey of suffering and healing that we thought were worth discussing further.
+Even though much of the show takes place in an outlandish sci-fi world, the season still contained some very down-to-earth lessons about the journey of suffering and healing that we thought was worth discussing further.

 This season didn’t pull its punches when showing what a devastating effect trauma can have on young people.
 The season’s primary antagonist, Vecna, served as a terrifying metaphor for the dangers of living with trauma.

 Max suffered trauma from not only the loss but the abuse of her older brother and as a response, withdrew from her friends and her schoolwork.
 Chrissy suffered verbal abuse from her mother about her weight and developed an eating disorder.